prasangafdo/playwright-demo/README.md

 Notes: Type and fill are two commonly used functions to enter a value to a text field.
 Type sends characters one by one and fill directly passes all the values at once.
 Additionally, fill removes the existing data and enter the new data at once.
-When we have multiple elements on the same name, we can use ".nth(0)"
+When we have multiple elements on the same name, we can use ".nth(0)" We should include alert listner and alert related function before we trigger the alert.